fastlane-old/codes/README.md

 # Why?

-This tool is aimed as a working replacement for the itc.cli promo codes functionality.
-`codes` can help you automate sending promo codes to journalists, create promo codes for tons of apps with the press of a button, and much more!
+`codes` can help you automate sending promo codes to journalists and create promo codes for tons of apps with the press of a button.

 # Usage

     code [num] [-a app_identifier] [-u user_name] [-i app_id]

-e.g.
+All parameters are optional.

+`code` will print out the promo codes and store them in a file called `codes.txt` in the current directory.

+Example:

     code 3 -a com.example.myApp

-Will generate 3 promo codes for the the App with the Bundle Identifier "com.example.myApp".
+Will generate 3 promo codes for the the App with the Bundle Identifier `com.example.myApp`.

-By default, if you don't specify any other options, `code` will generate a single promo code and print it on the command line.
+If you don't pass any paramaters, `code` will generate a single promo code and print it on the command line.

 ## Environment Variables
 In case you prefer environment variables:

-- ```CODES_USERNAME``` - Your iTunes Connect username
+- ```CODES_USERNAME``` (Your iTunes Connect username)
-- ```CODES_APP_IDENTIFIER``` - Your App's Bundle ID
+- ```CODES_APP_IDENTIFIER``` (Your App's Bundle ID)
-- ```CODES_APPLE_ID```- Your App's internal iTunes Connect ID
+- ```CODES_APPLE_ID```(Your App's internal iTunes Connect App ID)

 # Tips